Fractionally integrated curve time series with cointegration: Statistical methods

-for $d \in (1/2,1]$ if $m$ grows with an appropriate rate (see Proposition~\ref{prop1}\ref{prop1a}).
-Unfortunately, $\hat{d}_{LW}(\langle {Z}^0_t ,v \rangle)$ is not consistent if $d>1$ (see Proposition~\ref{prop1}\ref{prop1b}), but in this case, we may use the following result for consistent estimation:
+for $\dn \in (1/2,1]$ if $m$ grows with an appropriate rate (see Proposition~\ref{prop1}(\ref{prop1a})).
+Unfortunately, $\hat{d}_{LW}(\langle {Z}^0_t ,v \rangle)$ is not consistent if $\dn>1$ (see Proposition~\ref{prop1}(\ref{prop1b})), but in this case, we may use the following result for consistent estimation:

-where $d$ can be all possible values in $(1/2, 3/2)$ (see Proposition~\ref{prop1}\ref{prop1c}).
+where $\dn$ can be all possible values in $(1/2, 3/2)$ (see Proposition~\ref{prop1}(\ref{prop1c})).

 For the consistency results given in~\eqref{eqdhat1} and~\eqref{eqdhat1a}, $v$ is required not to be included in $ \mathcal H_{S}$ with probability one.
 Choosing such $v$ may not be difficult in practice since the probability that any $v$, randomly picked from $\mathcal H$, is exactly orthogonal to $ \mathcal H_{N}$ is zero.
-In practical implementation, we may conveniently set $v = \sum_{j=1}^J a_j v_j$ for some orthonormal set $\{v_j\}_{j=1}^J$ and nonzero coefficients $\{a_j\}_{j=1}^J$.
-This choice is valid as long as at least one $v_j$ is not exactly orthogonal to $ \mathcal H_{N}$, and thus will be valid even with a moderate integer $J$.
-Based on this idea, practitioners may implement an estimation of $d$ for some repeated (possibly random) choices of $v$.
-More specifically, we may construct $v^{(\ell)}$ for $\ell=1,\ldots, L$ by setting $v^{(\ell)} = \sum_{j=1}^J a_{j,\ell} e_j$, where $\{e_j\}_{j=1}^J$ is an orthonormal set (e.g., the first $J$ elements of the Legendre polynomial basis of $\mathcal H$) and $a_{j,\ell}$ are nonzero coefficients.
-In this case, it is reasonable to take
+In practical implementation, we may conveniently set $v = \sum_{j=1}^J a_j v_j$ for some orthonormal set $\{v_j\}_{j=1}^J$ (e.g., the first $J$ elements of the Legendre polynomial basis of $\mathcal H$) and nonzero coefficients $\{a_j\}_{j=1}^J$.
+This choice is valid as long as at least one $v_j$ is not exactly orthogonal to $ \mathcal H_{N}$, and thus will be valid even with a moderate integer $J$. {If we choose $v$ in this way and thus $v \notin \mathcal H^N$, the proposed estimator in \eqref{eqdhat1} or \eqref{eqdhat1a} might underestimate $\dn$ in a finite sample since $\dn$ is the maximal memory of the time series $\langle Y_t,v \rangle$, which is as expected from the discussion in \cite{Li2020} on their infeasible local Whittle estimator requiring a choice of $v \in \mathcal H_N$.
+To avoid this possibility in practice, it seems prudent to consider a few different choices of $v$, say $v^{(\ell)}$ for $\ell=1,\ldots, L$, and then disregard choices that give us relatively smaller estimates.
+In our numerical studies in Section~\ref{sec_simulation}, we set $v=v^{(\ell)}$, which maximizes $\hat{d}_{LW} (\langle {Z}^0_t,v^{(\ell)} \rangle)$ from a finite set of $v^{(\ell)}$ constructed from the first few Legendre polynomial basis functions, and our simulation results show that this approach works well even though the functional time series is generated by a different basis system; see Section~\ref{sec_simulation}.}